remote_execution.Rmd

 remoteSimpleHost <- hostParams(

-numCores = 1, # number of cores
+numCores = 1, # Number of cores to use (1 for no parallelization)

-parallelMethod = "None" # no parallelization methods for the current host
+parallelMethod = "None" # No parallelization method

 )

-# fitmodelResults <- fitmodel(model = model, hostPlatform = remoteSimpleHost)
+fitmodelResults <- fitmodel(model = model, hostPlatform = remoteSimpleHost)

 # /home/user/MPIEnable.sh content